ahmadmdabit/ai-native-developer/chapters/12-ai-orchestrator.md

 ### 🎯 Learning Objectives
 By the end of this chapter, you will be able to:
-*   Define the **AI Orchestrator** role and how it differs from a traditional "Coder."
+*   Define the **AI Orchestrator** role and how it differs fundamentally from a traditional "Coder."
 *   Identify the five critical skills required for this transition (e.g., Evaluation Engineering, Context Management).
 *   Structure an **AI-Native Team** where humans and agents have distinct, complementary roles.
-*   Navigate the career trade-offs, including the risk of **Skill Atrophy** and the shift in cognitive load.
+*   Navigate the career trade-offs, including the risk of **Skill Atrophy** and the psychological shift of "not writing the code."

 ---